 1. Eat your breakfast.
-There’s a reason it’s called the most important meal of the day.
-A good, nutritious breakfast gives you the energy you need to stay awake and alert.
-People who eat breakfast every morning report less fatigue and stress than people who skip breakfast.
-High-fiber foods, like hot oatmeal, will stick with you longer than a sweet roll or pastry..
-As the day wears on toward lunch, high fiber and high protein foods will keep you satisfied and help sustain your energy level.
+People who eat breakfast every morning report less fatigue and stress than people who skip it.
+High-fiber foods, like hot oatmeal, stick with you longer than a sweet roll or pastry.
+As the day wears on, they'll prevent you from getting hungry ( hunger can lead to low energy).

 3. Belt out your favorite tune.
-There's a reason why it feels so good to sing in the shower.
 Singing gives you a kind of emotional high while it reduces levels of stress hormones in your body.
 So grab a hairbrush, put on your favorite song, and sing away.
-If you're at work and you don't want to face your co-workers' puzzled stares, you might want to save your vocal stylings for the car.
+If you're at work and don't want to face your co-workers' puzzled stares, you might want to save your vocal stylings for the car.

 4. Have a drink of water.
-Your body needs fluid to function properly.
-Yet you're constantly losing fluid every time you breathe, sweat, and use the bathroom.
-If you don't replenish those liquids, you can become dehydrated, which can leave you feeling drained and fatigued.
+Dehydration can leave you feeling drained and fatigued.
 You don't necessarily have to follow the "eight glasses a day" rule, but you do want to drink enough water to keep your body well hydrated.
 You can tell you're well hydrated when you don't feel thirsty and your urine is light-colored.
 Try to get to the fridge or water cooler for a refill every few hours.
 The walk there will also help you wake up.

 5. Go nuts.
-Eat a handful of almonds, peanuts, or your favorite tree nuts.
-They are high in fiber, protein, vitamins, minerals and healthy fats.
-These nutrients are essential for energy and cell production and helping to satisfy hunger and put a zip in your step.
+Eat a handful of almonds and peanuts, which are high in magnesium and folate ( folic acid).
+These nutrients are essential for energy and cell production.
+A lack of these nutrients in your system can leave you feeling weary.